Lumbarda Psephisma

-The stone inscription
+The inscription

+The island of Korčula (Μέλαινα Κόρκυρα), already had a Greek settlement on its western side, founded by settlers from Knidos, at the time the inscription was made.

+The document, titled descriptively by scholars as "Decree of Issa concerning a colony on Korkyra Melaina" details the agreement reached by an assembly to establish and distribute land parcels to Greek colonists who arrived from the island of Issa (today known as Vis).
+It is thought to date from 300–250 BC.

-The stone inscription has a written decree that details the agreement surrounding the establishment of a Greek colony in the 4th or 3rd century BC.
-The text provides information on the Greeks from the island of Issa, today known as Vis.
-The Greeks established a settlement on the basis of a prior agreement with the representatives of the local Illyrians who were Pyllos and his son Dazos.
+The settlement is believed to have been located close to present-day Lumbarda, on a strategically important location overlooking the narrow strait separating Korčula and the Pelješac peninsula, in an area populated by native Illyrian tribes.
+According to the document, the Issans established their settlement based on a prior agreement with two representatives of local Illyrians named Pyllos and his son Dazos:

 "During the time of the Hieromnemon Praxidamos, in the Machanemus month, the contract about the founding of the settlement was drawn up between the people from Issa and Pyllos and his son Dazos.
 The founders agreed and the people decided: that those who first took the land and walled the town would get special sites for building inside the fortified town ...and that the authorities swear that the town and the land will never again be divided .. ."

-The Lumbarda Psephisma was discovered on the top of the hill called Koludrt.
-It is understood that is where the Issian town most likely once stood.
+The stone inscription was discovered on top of a hill called Koludrt, and it is believed that this is where the Issan town most likely once stood.
+The document ends with a list of 200 names of Greek families who settled the area.

-The stone inscription ends with 200 names of Greek families.
-This valuable document is the oldest found on the territory of Croatia.
-It places the Illyrians on the island of Korčula and is an insight into the Greeks setting up colonies throughout Dalmatia.
+This valuable document is the oldest piece of writing found on the territory of Croatia.
+Its significance is in that it confirms that ancient Illyrians lived on the island of Korčula, and also offers insight into the way Greeks set up colonies and trading outposts throughout Dalmatia.
 The colonies were set up so the Greeks could trade with the Illyrians.

-There is no evidence to suggest that the two communities interacted on a larger scale but rather kept to themselves.
-The Illyrians who had lived their ancient ways in the region for centuries would have been a sharp contrast to the Greeks Hellinic way of doing things with their urban culture and social organization.
-Nevertheless the two communities lived peacefully until the Illyrian Wars with the Romans.
+There is no evidence to suggest that the two communities interacted on a larger scale, and it is likely that they kept to themselves.
+The Illyrians who had lived according to their ancient ways in the region for centuries as tribal farmers and livestock herders, and they would have been a sharp contrast to the Greek Hellenic way of doing things, with their urban culture and social organization.
+Nevertheless, the two communities coexisted peacefully until the Illyro-Roman Wars in the latter part of 3rd century BC.